1 How we will work in this module

 Module companion interview podcast

 This Podcast was generated using NotebookLM and the pdf file of the book.
-Please note that not all the podcast may be accurate and no claim is made by the author of the module companion that they are the originator of all ideas presented in this as the work of others is unfortunately not acknowledged.
-Full references are provided in the book itself.
+Please note that not all the podcast may be accurate and no claim is made by the author of the module companion that they are the originator of all ideas presented in this.
+Unfortunately, the work of others is not acknowledged in the podcast.
+All full references are provided in this book itself, so please check these out.

-If you would like to create your own interactive podcast of the book or sections of it, check out NotebookLM.
+If you would like to create your own interactive podcast of the book or sections of it, this is possible.
+Check out NotebookLM.